In this section

 Please note that some groups have their own contacts or web links.

-Events related to these networks are currently advertised in Pulse (our news blog and weekly email service), and in the relevant online group.
+Events related to these networks are currently advertised in Pulse (our news blog and weekly email service).

 Project Funding: GrantScape managed the Oxfordshire Stronger Communities Fund on behalf of OSCA and Oxfordshire County Council.
 This was a £250,000 one-off county-wide community benefit fund through which 20 grants were awarded in 2010.